Natural Flea & Tick Prevention

 Now that we've decided our world is polluted from all the chemicals we are using, we need to come up with some more natural alternatives to keep our pets free from fleas, ticks, and other pests.
 I will put my thoughts on heartworm prevention in a different blog, but today I will offer some alternatives for external parasites.
 I rarely need to use anything on my dogs and cats.
 Even though we live in a humid environment in the summer and fall, my animals remain pest-free.
 I think they have healthy immune systems thanks to feeding a species-appropriate diet, using probiotics, and minimizing vaccinations and drugs.
 I have to believe that helps keep parasites away, but that's my personal opinion.

 Essential oils have worked well in my hands in the past.
-Be careful when applying essential oils and don’t overdo them.
-Remember that your pet’s sense of smell is much stronger than yours.
-Apply oils in a well ventilated area and never spray around the pet’s face.
+Be careful when applying essential oils and don't overdo them.
+Remember that your pet's sense of smell is much stronger than yours.
+Apply oils in a well ventilated area and never spray around the pet's face.
 Cedar oil has worked well for many of my clients.
 It is available for use on pets or in the environment.
 Not everyone likes the smell of cedar and there are many other essential oil products available.
 Personally, I use Vetrirepel because I like the smell.
 Hue and I recently took the Vetrirepel with us on our trip to the islands to repel mosquitoes.
 It worked great!
+More recently we have changed over to using Kin + Kind flea and tick shampoo and spray, which are working extremely well for our pets.
 Lavender oil has been shown to repel ticks, while lemongrass oil seems to work particularly well against fleas.
 Peppermint oil will affect the nervous system of fleas and ticks without harming your pet.
 Many people use rose geranium oil and find it works well.
 Neem oil has been around forever and is another favorite.
 The spray I use for my horses (Ricochet) contains neem and I love the smell.
 Rose geranium oil is safe to use full strength directly on the pet, but you will only need to apply one drop behind each shoulder blade and one drop near the base of the tail.
 Other oils should be diluted before applying to pets.
 Oils can be diluted in EVOO or water and rubbed throughout the coat.
 They can also be diluted by putting a few drops in your favorite pet shampoo or conditioner.
 A bandanna with a few drops of diluted essential oil can also be used as a natural flea collar.
-Make sure the smell is not overwhelming, as this will be close to your dog’s nose.
+Make sure the smell is not overwhelming, as this will be close to your dog's nose.

 Coconut oil kills and repels fleas due to the ingredient lauric acid.
 Coconut oil can be rubbed through the coat and can be fed to the pets.
 I use 1 teaspoon per 20 pounds of body weight twice daily in the food.
 Coconut oil melts at 76 degrees, so rubbing it between your hands will make it into a liquid that you can rub through your pet's coat.
 It moisturizes skin and helps kill yeast too.